config

 Examples:

-# Interactive edit
+# Interactive edit (will prompt for all fields)

-entra-auth-cli config edit --name production
+entra-auth-cli config edit -p production

 delete